Shree Rama Charanaravind: Description

-The Shree Rama Charanaravind is deeply rooted since the period of Ramayana in the Indian subcontinent.
+The Shree Rama Charanaravind is deeply rooted since the period of the Ramayana in the Indian subcontinent.
 The sacredness of the lotus feet of Lord Rama have been described in several Hindu religious texts related to Lord Rama.
 It can be traced from the texts Ramayana, Puranas and Bhagwatam, etc. In Ramayana, Bharata bowed down the sandals used by the sacred lotus feet of Lord Rama.

-In the recent period, the researcher Ram Avatar Sharma of Shri Ram Cultural Research Institute Trust has created a map of Lord Rama's forest wanderings.
-He has identified several locations in the subcontinent where Lord Rama had arrived in the Treta Yuga of Ramayana.
+In recent years, Ram Avatar Sharma, a researcher at Shri Ram Cultural Research Institute Trust, has created a map of Lord Rama's forest wanderings.
+He has identified several locations in the subcontinent where Lord Rama arrived in the Treta Yuga of the Ramayana.
 He has established the iconic Shree Rama Charanaravinds at these places.